 Do your customers know how much things cost?
 Does the brain perform calculations before deciding?
 Typically, the answer is no to both questions.
-The fast-thinking brain that makes decisions is lousy at calculating.
+The fast-thinking brain is lousy at calculating.
 It’s good, though, at storing numbers and comparing them to each other.
-The brain stores the first number it sees.
-That number can become a price anchor.
-When different prices appear, the brain makes a fast, rough comparison that is influenced by the anchor.
+The brain often sees the first number and uses it as a price anchor.
+When different prices appear, the brain makes a rough comparison that is influenced by the anchor.

 - Everyone Is Looking for a Bargain – As everyone who sells products or services knows, one of the fastest ways to trigger a purchase is to offer the customer a lower than expected price.
 In fact, it’s essential in a competitive marketplace.
 National retailer, J. C. Penney, learned this lesson the hard way.
 New management decided to offer all products at a fixed, low price.
 Those prices became anchors.
 They dropped using coupons and having sales.
 Customers stayed away in droves.
 Without discounts, their brains couldn’t identify bargains.